Rarstyak/Fate-Condensed-SRD/Getting-Started/Create-Your-Characters/Stress-and-Consequences/Stress-and-Consequences.md

 ---
 ### Stress and Consequences

-**Stress** and **consequences** are how your character withstands the mental and physical toll of their adventures.
+**[Stress](../../../Challenges-Conflicts-and-Contests/Conflicts/Taking-Harm/Stress.md)** and **[Consequences](../../../Challenges-Conflicts-and-Contests/Conflicts/Taking-Harm/Consequences.md)** are how your character withstands the mental and physical toll of their adventures.
 Characters have at least three one-point boxes for physical stress and at least three one-point boxes for mental stress.
 They also get one slot each for mild, moderate, and severe consequences.

 Your rating in Physique affects how many total physical stress boxes you have.
 Will does the same for your mental stress.
 Refer to the following table: